Verteego/vds-doc/installation.rst

 2. Install Ansible
 """"""""""""""""""
-We'll use Ansible to deploy Verteego DS.
 If you don't have it yet, please install Ansible on your local machine.
+We'll use Ansible to deploy Verteego DS to your remote server.

 **Linux**